 Hell, Eminem needed to just straight up address his audience by this point.
 His lyrics had created a media circus in the most hilarious way.
 When Eminem started burying his wife’s body and encouraging kids to do acid it caused a huge tidal wave of controversy that afforded Eminem more free publicity than any marketing campaign could drum up.
 Em owed each and every angry mother a cut of the profits generated by the 10 million copies this disc sold.
 Speaking of 10 million copies, this is a seriously dangerous album to sell 10 million copies.
 In the wrong hands this album goes from being lyrically complex to a simple exaltation of violence.
 This album belongs in the hands of serious hip-hop scholars, not 16 year olds that heard “The Real Slim Shady” on the radio.
 But it made it there anyway so now Eminem has to deal with it.
-He cant help but wonder aloud, “How many retards will listen to me and run up in the school shooting when they pissed at the teach’?”
+He cant help but wonder aloud, “How many retards will listen to me and run up in the school shooting when they pissed at the teach’"”

-Some people work best under pressure, Eminem is one of those people.
-With the weight of following his debut pressing down on him Eminem wiped the sweat from his brow, steped to the microphone, and transformed into flow incarnate.
+That kind of pressure will stamp out a weaker man but it just pumped Em up.
+With the weight of following his debut pressing down on him Eminem wiped the sweat from his brow, stepped to the microphone, and transformed into flow incarnate.
 Stress is easily is the driving factor behind his planet shifting mic performances with “The Way I Am” as exhibit A. The first verse barely rhymes on paper but when Em accents it (“I sit back

 Hot rhymes cant carry a whole album though, you need great beats too.
 The spotless Aftermath/Dr. Dre sound is played out nowadays, but this knocks front to back.
 From “Stan” making Dido worth it to “Bitch Please II”’s high noon organ it provides a snapshot of what high quality mainstream production sounded like but the most jaw dropping beat award goes to “Remember Me”, which glimmers with the tension of glass exploding.